Suman7495/Tzara---A-Personal-Assistant/README.md

 # Tzara---A-Personal-Assistant

-A Personal Assistant name Tzara which helps in daily tasks written in Python 2.7.
+A highly customisable Personal Assistant name Tzara which helps in daily tasks written in Python 2.7.

 ####Tasks: